micahkim23/Linux-Server-Configuration/README.md

 2. Enable mod_wsgi (if not already enabled):
   `$ sudo a2enmod wsgi`
 3. Create a Flask app:
-  i.
-Move to the www directory:
+  1. Move to the www directory:
     `$ cd /var/www`
-  ii.
-Setup a directory for the app, e.g. catalog:
+  2. Setup a directory for the app, e.g. catalog:
-    a. `$ sudo mkdir FlaskApp`
+    1. `$ sudo mkdir FlaskApp`
-    b. `$ cd FlaskApp` and `$ sudo mkdir FlaskApp`
+    2. `$ cd FlaskApp` and `$ sudo mkdir FlaskApp`
-    c. `$ cd FlaskApp` and `$ sudo mkdir static templates`
+    3. `$ cd FlaskApp` and `$ sudo mkdir static templates`
-    d.
-Create the file that will contain the flask application logic:
+    4. Create the file that will contain the flask application logic:
       `$ sudo nano __init__.py`
-    e.
-Paste in the following code:
+    5. Paste in the following code:
     ```python
       from flask import Flask
       app = Flask(__name__)